KAIST-Visual-AI-Group/Diffusion-Project-Natural-Disasters/README.md

 </div>

 ## Tasks
-Design and implement your own diffusion model for modeling the distribution of volcanic eruptions.
-Compute the evaluation metrics listed in the next section to assess the performance of your model.
+Design and implement your own diffusion model for modeling the distribution of natural disasters.
+For each dataset, compute the evaluation metrics listed in the next section to assess the performance of your model(s).

 ## Evaluation
 After generating the samples in the form of (Longitude, Latitude), you will evaluate the performance of your model by measuring the coverage (COV) and minimum matching distance (MMD).